USEPA/LakeCat/README.md

 ![Off-Network](https://cloud.githubusercontent.com/assets/7052993/19703884/648f7f0e-9aba-11e6-90e0-e909b49f5de2.PNG)

-*Note here that the off-network lake basin is only a portion of the catchment which it is in.*
+*Note that the off-network lake basin is only a portion of the catchment which it is in.*

 ### Step 2 -- Find flow connections between basins